A2TC-YT/Destiny-Damage-Tracker/README.md

 Here's a brief overview of each setting in the `settings.txt` file:

+#### Close Script Hotkey
+A hotkey for swiftly closing the program with one button press.

 #### Reload Script Hotkey
 A hotkey for swiftly closing and relaunching the program with one button press, handy for applying new settings.